ibm-cloud-docs/appid/at-events.md

 {: #at-events-admin}

 Check out the following table for a list of the events that are sent to {{site.data.keyword.at_short}}.

+Some of the action names were changed as part of an alignment to new guidelines.[{{site.data.keyword.cloud_notm}} Learn more. ](https://cloud.ibm.com/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-event#action_field).
+{: important}

 <table>
   <caption>Table 1.
 Actions that you can take that are tracked by {{site.data.keyword.at_short}}</caption>